What is Mercury?

 substances.
 Mercury salts are one kind of inorganic mercury.

-mercury is usually a white powder or crystals.
-This form of mercury has
+Inorganic mercury is usually a white powder or crystals.
+This form of

-been used in medicines.
-Mercuric nitrate was used by the felt-hat
+mercury has been used in medicines.
+Mercuric nitrate was used by the

 industry sometimes showed signs of mercury poisoning and came down with

 "Mad-Hatter" syndrome.
-This is where the phrase "mad as a
+The phrase "mad as a hatter" is often used to

 Different types of mercury affect people in different ways.
 Organic